Bollabollo/notes/README.md

 # notes
-A place for me to take notes while learning programming
+A place for me to take notes while learning programming and computers in general

 ### Web Development